Wednesday, May 8, 2019

 Now I need to read her other stuff.
 One sounds like it is specifically for Christian women, so I probably will skip that one.
 I'll probably start with rereading Monkey Town.
 I've read it twice already.

 Rachel writing a book about her Christian walk in the midst of her times of doubt really tied in to the fact that she happened to be from Dayton, aka Monkey Town.
-I'll tell you more about it sometime.
-I have to start reading my book now.
+The book is about her growing up in a Christian home and herself being pretty much a 100% committed Christian who then began to have some doubts.
+It is honest and, at times, troubling.
+Here is one of the things she has doubts about.

 No comments: